PascalUlor/CodeLagos/README.md

 # CodeLagos
-This repository contains all the projects created by the participants of the CodeLagos Out of School program Batch Three
+This repository contains all the projects created by my students/participants of the CodeLagos Out of School program Batch Three.